 Our Top Tip for Applying for SSD

-Here is one of the top things to remember about the Social Security Disability application process.
+Here is one of the top things to remember about the Social Security Disability and the Function Report application process.
 You will have to see a medical or physiological professional on a regular basis to document your claim.
 Tell your doctor or therapist that you’re pursuing a disability claim because you will need their help.
 If they say they “don’t want to get involved,” find a different doctor if you can.
 You will probably get better care as well.

 Pride can be your enemy if you become disabled, but don’t let it.
 If you can’t afford regular medical care, you must seek out free or reduced price care.
 It’s out there.
 Look online for help finding affordable medical care.
 You can also call us at 1-800-LAW-3030 and we will be happy to help you find it.
 Se habla español.